-Attractive and eye-catching visuals were one of the key factors which increased the audience’s engagement rate.
+Attractive and eye-catching visuals were one of the key factors that increased the audience’s engagement rate.
 So as we honed in on the best graphics, we even started running experiments on the campaign’s thumbnail image on Kickstarter.

 Don’t forget that no matter how much you advertise, a lot of your traffic will still be organic.
 These are people who find your campaign through Kickstarter’s home or search pages.
 And in order to get these people to click, you need a really compelling thumbnail.
 Not only as a standalone graphic, but in contrast to the other campaigns on Kickstarter.

 Once we gathered enough data to definitively prove which were the best visuals, through ads and SMM, we went through the Kickstarter page and updated all the images.
-This not only meant that our Pico page would make the most of our data-driven design, but would also improve the user experience.
+This not only meant that our Pico page would make the most of our data-driven design but would also improve the user experience.

-But our biggest success was when we realized that journalists, bloggers and influencers were taking the visuals we’d made directly from the page and sharing them with their followers!
+But our biggest success was when we realized that journalists, bloggers, and influencers were taking the visuals we’d made directly from the page and sharing them with their followers!

 All of our activities for Pico culminated in an intense final 24 hours.

-When we woke up on that last day, we were just $50,000 away from a nice round $1.5 million.
+When we woke up on that last day, we were just $50,000 away from a nice round of $1.5 million.
 After a month’s effort, we couldn’t just leave it at that.
 So for the following 10 hours, we drove all our efforts towards reaching that nice round number.

 And just as the clock hit 8 pm, we just turned a dream into reality as Pico crossed the finish line with $1,500,698 raised by 17,751 backers!

 This cemented an already successful Kickstarter campaign, full of new strategies, creative approaches, and solid experimentation.

 For more insights into those final hours, check out our intense, personal account here.